 Podmore, F. (1923) Robert Owen.
 A biography, London: George, Allen and Unwin.

-How to cite this article: Donnachie, I. (2003) ‘Education in Robert Owen’s New Society: The New Lanark Institute and Schools’, the encyclopedia of informal education, www.infed.org/thinkers/et-owen.htm.
+How to cite this article: Donnachie, I. (2003) ‘Education in Robert Owen’s New Society: The New Lanark Institute and Schools’, The encyclopedia of pedagogy and informal education, www.infed.org/thinkers/et-owen.htm.

 Ian Donnachie is Reader in History at The Open University and co-author with George Hewitt of Historic New Lanark, Edinburgh University Press, 1993, 1999, ISBN 0 7486 0420 0 [View details at Amazon or at www.eup.ed.ac.uk].
 He is also vice-chair of the Friends of New Lanark.